WHITEDH4CKER/WA-CRASH/README.md

 ## ☠️☠️WA-CRASH☠️☠️

 ### 👉Crash Whatsapp by sending Only One Text.
 ***

-## NOTES:
+##Warning🚨 :
-   ### ⚠️⚠️⚠️Tool is Made for Educational Purposes only Please try not to harm anyone device it's For Fun Purpose Not For Reveng⚠️⚠️⚠️
+   ###⚠️Misuse of information on this website/tool may result in criminal charges against the individuals concerned.
+The authors and WHITEDH4CKER will not be held responsible in case any criminal charges are filed against any person misusing the information on the website/tool.
+This website/tool is designed for educational purposes only.⚠️
    ***

 ## Screenshots: